thibaultcha/Counter/README.md

 ![](screen.png)

-A Database liaison is optional but can be performed with [node-mysql](https://github.com/felixge/node-mysql) in config.js.
+A Database linkage is optional but can be performed with [node-mysql](https://github.com/felixge/node-mysql) in config.js.

 ## Why?
 It was a test for [Solib](https://github.com/ECE-Campus-Cluster/SoLib) and my first Node.js experience.
 Why a counter?
 Because it's supposed to be scalable.
 So once your installation is running, **don't hesitate to violently sacrifice your mouse/trackpad for science.**